google/skicka/README.md

      for the application to access your Google Drive files.
 After you click 'accept', copy the code from your browser window to the terminal with the "Enter verification code" prompt from skicka.
+     The verification code is stored in the file `~/.skicka.tokencache.json` so that you only need to perform this step once.
    - If you're going store encrypted files in Google Drive, create an encryption key: set the environment variable `SKICKA_PASSPHRASE` to hold your passphrase and run `skicka genkey`.
 Copy the lines of